-By utilizing CAE (Computer Aided Engineering) in Rolling, you can predict the deformation of the metal, fracture conditions, heat cracks, and hardness through the process, thereby preventing possible defects.
-In this article, we will introduce “Rolling”, the benefits of CAE analysis, and case studies.
+By utilizing CAE (Computer-Aided Engineering) in rolling processes, you can predict deformation, fracture conditions, heat cracks, and hardness throughout the process, thereby preventing potential defects.

 Contents

-These are common Roll forming methods:
+These are common types of rolling:

 - Cross Rolling